noelcodes/Capstone-Project/README.md

 ```

 flow_from_directory() is where you tell keras where is your images, located at which path.
-Target_size defines the size of image in matrix form. classes turns the labels to one-hot-encoded based. chopper=[0,0,1,0...0], clock=[1,0,0...0].
-Batch_size defines how many images to feed into the network at ones.
+Also for training all images must be of the same size - WIDTH and HEIGHT, therefore, Target_size defines the size of image in matrix form.
+'Classes' turns the labels to one-hot-encoded based. chopper=[0,0,1,0...0], clock=[1,0,0...0].
+Batch_size defines how many images to feed into the network at ones, and if you recalled previously, this is the 4th Dimension in Tensor.

 ### Convolution Neural Network (CNN)
 CNN is a technique use to classifiy images via a series of deep learning layers.

 ```
-# Simplified version of CNN
+# Below is a Simplified version of CNN
 classifier = Sequential()
 classifier.add(Conv2D(32, (3, 3), input_shape = (128, 128, 3), activation = 'relu'))
 classifier.add(MaxPooling2D(pool_size = (2, 2)))